 Fast-forward to late 1961 when Stephen Bailey—part of the Chicago Journeymen Plumbers Local, the city’s St. Patrick’s Day Parade chairman, and a childhood friend of Daley’s—witnessed a colleague’s green-soaked coveralls following a day of pouring Daley’s dye into the Chicago River.
 That gave Bailey an idea: If they could streak the Chicago River green, why not turn it all green?

-This year, a representative for COUNTRY Financial, an insurance and financial services company, invited me and a guest to join their colleagues on a Shoreline Sightseeing river cruise to help dye the river green.
+This year, a representative for COUNTRY Financial invited me and a guest to join their colleagues on a Shoreline Sightseeing river cruise to help dye the river green.
 We had front row seats to the festivities and it couldn’t have been more fun.

-I admit, at first I wondered what insurance and financial services had to do with dyeing the Chicago River green.
+I admit, at first I wondered what an insurance and financial services company had to do with dyeing the Chicago River green.

 I’m lucky that my own employer truly values culture and community, so it was easy for me to spot the same values in the team at COUNTRY Financial.

 The River Dyeing